dskrypa/cli_command_parser/_src/parameters.rst

 .. rubric:: Common Initialization Parameters - Options

-Options support one additional initialization parameter:
+Options support two additional initialization parameters:

 :\*option_strs: One or more long or short form option strings may be provided positionally, similar to how they would be specified when using ``argparse``.